-The Met Office decided to start giving storms boys and girls names back in 2014, in the same way they do in America.
+The Met Office decided to start giving storms names back in 2014, in the same way they do in America.

 The Met Office hoped that naming big storms will make people more aware of them and how dangerous they can be.

 They think it will be easier to follow the progress of a storm on the TV, radio, or on social media, if it has a name.

 Derrick Ryall, from the Met Office, said: "We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes."